 How to choose the best family cell phone plan for you

 Picking the right cell phone plan comes down to balancing the costs of multiple lines of data with the perks each carrier offers.
-If you do a lot of video streaming, for example, you’ll want to pick a plan that not only throws in a streaming service as a perk (Netflix and Quibi with T-Mobile, a year of Disney Plus with Verizon or HBO Max with AT&T's priciest plan) but also doesn’t slow your data if you consume a lot of data in a given month.
+If you do a lot of video streaming, for example, you’ll want to pick a plan that not only throws in a streaming service as a perk (Netflix with T-Mobile, multiple streaming services with Verizon or HBO Max with AT&T's priciest plan) but also doesn’t slow your data if you consume a lot of data in a given month.

 We’ve focused on unlimited plans, but both AT&T and Verizon offer tiered data options, too.
 AT&T offers 3GB and 9GB plans, while Verizon lets you choose between 5GB and 10GB tiers.
 Families draw from the same pool of data at both carriers.
 Unless you’re only adding two lines and don’t need a lot of data, the costs savings from unlimited data plans aren’t really substantial.
 For example, four lines of Verizon's 10GB data plan will cost you $140 a month, which is the same amount as four lines of the carrier's Start Unlimited plan.